This month’s free project management template is a register for your stakeholders.

 Use your professional judgement and if in doubt, don’t share it.

-I’ll send you the Stakeholder Register Template when you enter your email address below.
-In fact, the download will start automatically, so you don’t even have to wait for an email from me.
+I’ll send you the link to the Stakeholder Register Template when you enter your email address below.

 It’s an XLSX spreadsheet and you’ll want to delete my notes: you can take all the credit, I don’t mind.
 Just don’t sell it on.